Ashur-D/pc-collection/README.md

   - [FreePik](https://www.freepik.com/)

   - [ImageGoNord](https://github.com/Schroedinger-Hat/ImageGoNord-Web) (This website just changes your wallpapers to a Nord theme style)

+  - [GoWall](https://github.com/Achno/gowall) (Converts an image like a wallpaper to a certain color-scheme / pallete)

 #### Some Wallpapers from repo's I found